kevinUC17/CPSC481_G3T6_Assignment2/README.md

 - Enter the following six digit code for the two factor authentication: **_123456_**
 - Click the **_Verify_** Button
 - Click on the _**Scheduling Appointments**_ button
-- In the appoitnment interface click on timeblock in the _Tuesday_ Column and in the _10am_ row
+- In the appointment interface click on timeblock in the _Tuesday_ Column and in the _10am_ row
 - Click on the _**Patient Information**_ button
 - Click the _**Edit**_ button
 - Change the _Height_ to _**183**_